 IFRS 17 was issued in May 2017 and it was amended in 2020 and 2021.
 The amendments include deferral of the date of initial application of IFRS 17 by two years to annual beginning on or after 1 January 2023 (from the original effective date of 1 January 2021); provide additional transition reliefs; simplify some requirements to reduce the costs of applying IFRS 17 and revise some requirements to make the results easier to explain.
 IFRS 17 replaces an interim Standard - IFRS 4 Insurance Contracts - from annual reporting periods beginning on or after 1 January 2023.

-(c) Classification of Liabilities as Current or Non-current - Amendments to IAS 1
+(c) Lack of Exchangeability- Amendments to IAS 21